educationfutures/publii-diaeresis-updater/README.md

 ---

+## ⚠️ Important Warning

+**Please read carefully before using this tool.**

+- Always make your own manual backup of your Publii site's `db.sqlite` file before running the script — even though the script will automatically create a `.bak` copy.
+- If used improperly or on the wrong file, the script could unintentionally modify your database.
+- Always run a `--dry-run` first to preview the changes.
+- Only proceed with full updates once you have verified the changes are safe and appropriate for your site.

+**Use at your own risk.**

+---

 ## Example

 Before:

-> Cooperation and coordination are key to reevaluating our plans.
+> Cooperation and "coordination" are key to reevaluating our plans.

 After:

-> Coöperation and coördination are key to reëvaluating our plans.
+> Coöperation and “coördination” are key to reëvaluating our plans.

 ---